 10. Go bold with a mustard yellow sofa

 Add a splash of bold colour to your living room with an on-trend mustard yellow velvet sofa.
 Find the similar Slowcoach sofa at Loaf for £1,195, and choose from clever deep velvet, vintage velvet, clever velvet and plush velvet.

 11. Keep it sophisticated

-Give your scheme a sophisticated look with this elegant high-backed two seater sofa in Fern from Swoon Editions.
-It's available in 13 different velvet finishes and costs £622.
+Give your scheme a sophisticated look with this elegant high-backed Fitz two seater sofa in Fern from Swoon Editions.
+It's available in 13 different velvet finishes and costs £669.

 12. Opt for a classic button back sofa